dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/stripe.md

 1. Choose "API Keys".
 1. In "Standard Keys", click "Reveal test key" beside the Secret Key.
 1. Note down the API_secret_key for configuring secrets.toml.

+> Note: The Stripe UI, which is described here, might change.
+The full guide is available at [this link.](https://stripe.com/docs/keys)

 ### Initialize the verified source